‘Days Of Our Lives’ Spoilers Next Week: A Wedding Filled With Suprises

 It seems that the best thing for Sonny to do is to wait for the storm to pass because he won’t be going anywhere once Andre and Eduardo get their hands on him.

-As for Chad and Gabi, despite their troubling situation something good might come out of it.
+As for Chad and Gabi, despite their troubling situation, something good might come out of it.
 According to the Days of Our Lives spoilers next week, the two abducted individuals will become much more attached to each other during their imprisonment despite their traumatic experience.

 According to Celeb Dirty Laundry, the two abductees will be inches away from certain death before they get rescued but their shared experience will also force them to form a tighter bond.